Community Outreach

 Gateway-Battered-Womens-Services

-Gateway Battered Women’s Services – The overall mission of Gateway Battered Women’s Services is to work toward the elimination of personal and societal violence against all women and children.
+Gateway Battered Women’s Services – provides services to work toward the elimination of personal and societal violence against all women and children.
 Weifield is a sponsor for Gateway’s events to raise financial support for their cause.

 Hope-House-of-Colorado

-Hope House of Colorado – Hope House of Colorado is committed to transforming the lives of teen mothers around the world.
+Hope House of Colorado – provides support focusing on transforming the lives of teen mothers around the world.
 Hope House of Colorado was incorporated in October 2000, and the next three years were spent developing a comprehensive self-sufficiency program, building a funding base, and learning how to run a non-profit organization.
 In April 2003, Hope House opened the doors of its first Residential Program.
 In 2006, Hope House moved into their own facility and in 2007, Hope House began providing community programs to teen mothers, including a mentoring program and a GED program.

 Rocky-Mountain-Childrens-Law-Center